The listing of specific “successes” are not boasts seeking “atta-boys”. Nor are the declarations of losses, excuses seeking “woe-is-me” pity.

-They are testimony to “My Friend’s” diverse experiences, leading to the discovery of the rock-solid, common denominator of Life’s essence, purpose, and function.
+They are testimony to “My Friend’s” diverse experiences, leading to the discovery of the rock-solid, common denominator of Life’s essence, purpose, and function

 Fortune and fame are not the solutions they promise to be.
 They are illusions.
 Loss and subsistence are not deprivations to be despised and resented.

-The “About” page establishes the credibility to tell the various blog stories about “Relationships, Cultural issues, Inspirational experiences, and Joy & Loss, while searching for the “True North”.”
+The “About” Page establishes the credibility to write the various blog posts about “Family, Relationships, Cultural Issues, Inspirational Experiences, and Joy & Loss", while searching for the “True North”of our Heats & Souls.

 For three decades, my friend served as a successful management and business development executive for which he was well compensated.

-It started when he left Law School at age 23 to create and implement a 70-bed residential care facility for alcoholics.
-He convinced County Welfare Officials that it was in their best financial interests and their mission as a "social service agency", to replace the expensive and worthless: arrest/court/jail/rehab/release/arrest/etc. cycle, with a mandatory 6 month supervised stay a "Transitional Care Facility".
+It started when he left Law School (before graduating) at age 23 to create and implement a 70-bed residential care facility for alcoholics.
+He convinced County Welfare Officials that it was in their best financial interests and their mission as a "social service agency", to replace the expensive and ineffective: arrest/court/jail/rehab/release/arrest/etc. cycle, with a mandatory 6-month supervised stay a "Transitional Care Facility".

 His success continued with public, private, and entrepreneurial start-up companies: